gareth78/PeoplePickerc21/README.md

 ## License

-Proprietary - Internal use only
+Proprietary - Internal use only.